Raaschou/roborally/README.md

 - [ ] written javaDocs for implementations and uses
 - [x] added tests for new functionality
 - [x] tested implementations with tests and manually

+## Implementation of buttons in playerView
+We implemented the buttons, so the program is interactable and playable after laying the programming cards.
+The "Finish Programming" button initialises the activation phase, which then requires the press of "Execute Program" or "Execute Current Register".
+The buttons respectively executes the entire program, going through all the cards sequentially, or executes the program one player register at a time.
+At any point it is possible to execute the rest of the program using the "Execute Program" button.

 ## Added tests
 We have added tests in GameControllerTest that tests the implementations of the new functionality: